 With that in mind, what’s the best way to approach the stock market for kids?

 Let’s take a look …

 Stock investing for children

 Young investors feel more engaged when they invest.
 In the table below, we have included a variety of publicly-traded companies that many children know and love – or that simply impact the world in the interest of children.

-This is just a small sample of the companies which Yova customers can invest in.
+This is just a small sample of the companies which Yova impact investors can invest in for their children.
 In the last section of this article, you will find more information on creating a free, personalised investment strategy.

-Generally, we also recommend avoiding so-called stranded assets.
+Generally, it’s also better to avoid so-called stranded assets.
 These are assets that were once highly valued in the past, but have become worthless over time: due to new regulations, changing environmental factors or new preferences.
 You can find out more about stranded assets in our article How to Make Money & Invest Ethically.

 12 Company stocks your kids will love to own